 Keeping skin hydrated, controlling the itch, preventing scratching and avoiding irritants are the keys for good control and healthy skin.

-This article appeared in Playtimes March Issue 2017.
+This article appeared in Playtimes March Issue 2017 and was updated in November 2021.